odarriba/docker-timemachine/README.md

 ```

 But take care that:
-* `MOUNT_POINT` should be an absolute path, preferably set it to `"/timemachine"`, so it will be stored right in your external volume.
+* `MOUNT_POINT` should be an absolute path, preferably a sub-path of `/timemachine` (e.g., `/timemachine/backup`), so it will be stored in the according sub-path of your external volume.
 * `VOL_SIZE_MB` is an optional parameter.
 It indicates the max volume size for that user.

 Now you have a docker instance running `netatalk`.